kurtgeebelen/moveit_youbot/youbot_trajectory_controller/README.md

-youBot Trajectory Controller
+youbot_trajectory_controller
 =============

 Introduction
 ------------------
-The package contains a modified controller to interact with my moveIt controller manager which is also available in my repository.
+This package contains a modified controller to be called by the moveIt controller manager of the KUKA youBot.

 Usage